zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 ![](./images/200/Picture600.png)

-To check the app on the browser, you will need to bridge port 3050 on the container to your local host.
+To check the app on the browser, you will need to bridge port 3050 on the container to your localhost.

-Exit node.js, make your you kill the process and shut down and exit container.
+Exit node.js, make sure you kill the process and shut down and exit container.

 Re-run the container with the following docker command